Skip to main content

 The Leadership Educators Symposium (an evolution of the former National Leadership Symposium) is a retreat-style experience that dives deeply into a timely leadership education topic via conversation and co-constructed learning.
 Participants explore the symposium topic alongside renowned scholars and approximately 30-40 other leadership educators.
 Program curriculum is cohort-based and highly experiential, centering dialogue principles and critical perspectives through topical lectures, workshops, and collaborative projects.
 NCLP has offered a symposium for leadership educators regularly since the 1990s.

-Starting in 2023, Symposium will be offered bi-annually in odd-numbered years, opposite the Leadership Educators Institute (LEI), which is offered every December in even-numbered years.
-Now you have a leadership educator program to count on every December, which means more consistent connection with the leadership educator community and more straightforward professional development planning year-after-year.
+Symposium is offered bi-annually in odd-numbered years, alternating with the Leadership Educators Institute (LEI) (December in even-numbered years).
+You have a leadership educator program to count on every December, which means more consistent connection with the leadership educator community and more straightforward professional development planning year-after-year.

 True to the format of a symposium, we seek to engage the leadership education community in dialogue and exploration of a new topic each year.
 Curriculum is re-designed for each Symposium to center the featured topic while making space for participant input and program evolution and adjustment in real-time.
 Learning from the Symposium experience also helps guide conversations and initiatives hosted and supported by NCLP throughout the entire calendar year.
 Recent Symposium topics include: